thejensen/android_angular_threshold_companion/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+Please https://thejensen.github.io//angular-threshold/ to view it in all it's form-y glory!

+# To contribute to the project...

 ## Firebase credentials

 (WIP) Instructions for users to acquire their own Firebase credentials and place them in the appropriate file, in the appropriate place, with the appropriate variable names.